nemears/uml-cpp/TUTORIAL.md

 UmlManager managerVal;
 UmlManager* managerPtr = new UmlManager;
 ```
-To create an element a manager has a template function called `create` that returns an empty reference to the element type specified as a template parameter.
+To create an element a manager has a template function called `create` that returns an empty pointer to the element type specified as a template parameter.
 ```
 UmlManager manager;
-Class& clazz = manager.create<Class>();
+Class& clazz = *manager.create<Class>();
 ```
 Once an element is created but goes out of scope it can be retreived again through the `get` method.
 The get method uses the elements ID member to retrieve it.
 ```